 Why Should I Learn?

-Alzheimer’s Disease (AD), has no cure, delay, or prevention.
-This may be true now.
-However, as human life expectancy continues to increase. so will AD candidates (possibly you).
+Learn why Alzheimer’s Disease has no cure, delay, or prevention and leads to AD Dementia.
+Though this may be true now, as human life expectancy continues to increase, so will AD candidates (possibly you).
 This will create an AD tsunami by 2050.
 Despite an AD tsunami and no cure by 2050, prevention may be possible for early detection candidates in Asymptomatic stage.
 With additional biological knowledge, delay could be possible during Prodromal AD and maybe even for the Mild Cognitive Impairment (MCI) stage.

 - Figure 1 is segmented into a Presymptomatic and Synptomatic periods.
 Figure 1 assumes a 20 year Presymptomatic period with two stages, Asymptomatic and Prodromal AD.
 Theses are described below.
 The Symptomatic period has three stages, Mild Cognitive Impairment (MCI), Symptomatic AD, and Dementia.
 Dementia begins when the patient is no longer able to independently sustain Activities of Daily Living (ADL).

-Where do you fit on Figure 1 five stages of AD leading to dementi?
+Where do you fit on Figure 1 five stages of AD leading to dementia?
 Are you a Presymptomatic AD Candidate?

 What Should I Learn?

 Be informed by gaining knowledge and awareness of Alzheimer’s Disease (AD).
 Determine if you are a risk candidate.
-Prevention may be an optione?
+Prevention may become an option.
 This is especially important for members of families with heredity AD indicators.
-Prepare yourself with knowledge and realism to manage a lifestyle in an environment where medical services decline, appointment wait times increase. and care facilities become more epensive with fewer to meet the demand,
+Prepare yourself with knowledge and realism to manage a lifestyle in an environment where medical services are in decline, appointment wait times are on the increase. and care facilities become more expensive with fewer of them to meet the demand,

 Take responsibility for yourself and/or those you love.
 Researchers indicate AD might be delayed through an active lifestyle.
 Develop midlife habits such as “Social activities, continued Learning, Exercise (physical and mental), and a healthy Diet (SLED).
-Bruce stresses not only physical exercise but mental exercise.
-Knowledge increases an understanding and acceptance of AD, along with caregiver skills and expectations to manage the disease.
+Bruce stresses not only physical exercise but also mental exercise to pursue knowledge that increases an understanding and acceptance of AD, along with caregiver skills and expectations to manage the disease.

 PRESYMPTOMATIC ALZHEIMER’S DISEASE

-Autopsies evidence reported the disease starts many years before symptoms appear.
+Autopsies evidence reported AD starts many years before symptoms appear.
 This Presymptomatic period make today’s caregivers possible future candidates.
-Also, Presymptomatic AD changed the research focus to prevention along with a need to develop biological diagnostic methods for candidates who do not have cognitive synptoms.
-Presymptomatic has two early stages (Asymptomatic and Prodromal AD – Figure 1 above)
+Also, Presymptomatic AD changed the research focus to prevention along with a need to develop biological diagnostic tools for candidates who do not have cognitive symptoms.
+The Presymptomatic period has two early stages (Asymptomatic and Prodromal AD – Figure 1 above)

 45 – 55 + YRS.
 ASYMPTOMATIC AD and PREVENTION